Anduin2017/AnduinOS-Docs/Applications/Development/Node/Node.md

 # Node

+!!! tip "AnduinOS Verified App - Open Source"

+    Node is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 Node, also known as Node.js, is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It is designed to build scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

 To install Node (with npm) on AnduinOS, you can run: